jimsalterjrs/sanoid/README.md

 	This will also transfer child datasets.

++ --skip-parent

+	This will skip the syncing of the parent dataset.
+Does nothing without '--recursive' option.

 + --compress <compression type>

 	Currently accepted options: gzip, pigz-fast, pigz-slow, lzo (default) & none.
 If the selected compression method is unavailable on the source and destination, no compression will be used.